 On February 3, more than 30 Master of Public Policy and Master of Global Affairs students at the Munk School participated in the 2023 Urban Policy Lab Case Competition.
-This year’s competition focused on the food insecurity in Toronto.
+This year’s competition focused on food insecurity in Toronto.
 Students were asked to develop a strategy that the City of Toronto could implement to increase access to affordable, nutritious, and culturally appropriate food in underserved communities.

 Munk in the City is an experiential learning initiative organized by the Urban Policy Lab, and supported by the University of Toronto’s School of Cities, that asks students to step out of the classroom and into the community to grapple with urban policy issues first-hand.
 In the weeks leading up to the 2022 Toronto municipal election, teams of students from both the Master of Public Policy and Master of Global Affairs programs ventured out to all corners of the city to explore and report on key issues and concerns.
 To see all student submissions, visit the project’s Padlet page.
 In this blog post, Graduate Fellow Luca Dannetta picks out a few of his favourite submissions.